phax/as2-lib/README.md

 See the [as2-server](https://github.com/phax/as2-server) project for a standalone server.

-See the [as2-peppol-servlet](https://github.com/phax/as2-peppol-servlet) project for an integration into the Servlet sepcifications.
+See the [as2-peppol-servlet](https://github.com/phax/as2-peppol-servlet) project for an integration into the Servlet sepcifications and for use with the [PEPPOL](www.peppol.eu) transport infrastructure including SBDH (Standard Business Document Header) handling.

 #Maven usage
 Add the following to your pom.xml to use this artifact: